chulminy/AE_ENVE_GEOE_121/README.md

 |HW #6|Module 01 ~ Module 07|July 09|July 17 at 11:59PM|July 24 at 11:59PM|
 |HW #7|Module 01 ~ Module 10|July 17|July 28 at 11:59PM|Aug 04 at 11:59PM|
 |HW #8|Module 01 ~ Module 12|July 28|Aug 05 at 11:59PM|Aug 12 at 11:59PM|

+*Students can start homework assignments if they are visible in the MATLAB Grader.*

 ## Communication
 **All communication will be made through [**LEARN**](https://learn.uwaterloo.ca/d2l/home/549056) but all information related to the course will be posted on this course website.
 The instructor and TAs will frequently announce on LEARN after updating the web page.** Students are responsible for checking the course website regularly**.
 LEARN will be only used for announcements and online Q&A discussion.